consensus-shipyard/ipc-libs/docs/usage.md

 At the moment, the IPC agent only expose commands to perform the basic IPC interoperability primitives for cross-net communication, which is the exchange of FIL (the native token for IPC) between the same address of a subnet.
 Mainly:
 - `fund`, which sends FIL from one public key address, to the same public key address in the child.
 - `release` that moves FIL from one account in a child subnet to its counter-part in the parent.

-Through this basic primitives, any complex behavior can be implemented.
-Sending value to some other account in another subnet can be implemented a set of `fund/release` and `sendValue` operations.
+Through this basic primitives, complex behavior can be implemented: sending value to a user in another subnet can be implemented a set of `release/fund` and `sendValue` operations.
 Calling  smart contract from one subnet to another works by providing funds to one account in the destination subnet, and then calling the contract.
-The agent doesn't currently include abstractions for this complex operations (although it will in the future).
-That being said, users can still leverage the agent's API to easily compose the basic primitives into complex functionality (the docs will be extended soon).
+The agent doesn't currently include abstractions for this complex operations, but it will in the future.
+That being said, users can still leverage the agent's API to easily compose the basic primitives into complex functionality.

-> Note: All cross-net operations need to pay an additional cross-msg fee (apart from the gas cost of the message).
+>💡 All cross-net operations need to pay an additional cross-msg fee (apart from the gas cost of the message).
 This is reason why even if you sent `X FIL` you may see `X - fee FIL` arriving to you account at destination.
-This fee is used to reward subnet validator for their work committing the checkpoints that forwarded the message to its destination.
+This fee is used to reward subnet validators for their work committing the checkpoint that carries the message.

 ### Fund
 Funding a subnet can be performed by using the following command: